MongoDB (NASDAQ:MDB) Releases FY 2023 Earnings Guidance

 Insider Activity

-Several large investors have recently bought and sold shares of MDB.
-Shay Capital LLC acquired a new position in MongoDB during the 1st quarter worth $200,000.
-Meiji Yasuda Asset Management Co Ltd. lifted its holdings in MongoDB by 32.0% during the 2nd quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 834 shares of the company’s stock worth $216,000 after buying an additional 202 shares in the last quarter.
-Cetera Advisor Networks LLC lifted its stake in shares of MongoDB by 7.4% in the 2nd quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Meiji Yasuda Asset Management Co Ltd. increased its holdings in shares of MongoDB by 32.0% during the 2nd quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 834 shares of the company’s stock worth $216,000 after purchasing an additional 202 shares during the period.
+Prudential Financial Inc. lifted its position in shares of MongoDB by 203.2% in the 2nd quarter.
+Prudential Financial Inc. now owns 5,187 shares of the company’s stock worth $1,382,000 after acquiring an additional 3,476 shares during the period.
+AQR Capital Management LLC grew its holdings in shares of MongoDB by 30.8% during the 2nd quarter.
+AQR Capital Management LLC now owns 18,487 shares of the company’s stock worth $4,760,000 after purchasing an additional 4,351 shares in the last quarter.
+Cetera Advisor Networks LLC increased its position in shares of MongoDB by 7.4% during the second quarter.
 Cetera Advisor Networks LLC now owns 860 shares of the company’s stock valued at $223,000 after purchasing an additional 59 shares during the period.
-Penserra Capital Management LLC lifted its stake in shares of MongoDB by 23.3% in the 1st quarter.
-Penserra Capital Management LLC now owns 546 shares of the company’s stock valued at $241,000 after purchasing an additional 103 shares during the period.
-Finally, Fund Management at Engine No. 1 LLC acquired a new position in shares of MongoDB in the 1st quarter valued at $251,000.
+Finally, The Manufacturers Life Insurance Company raised its stake in shares of MongoDB by 2,441.0% in the first quarter.
+The Manufacturers Life Insurance Company now owns 38,446 shares of the company’s stock valued at $16,561,000 after purchasing an additional 36,933 shares in the last quarter.
 Institutional investors and hedge funds own 89.85% of the company’s stock.

 MongoDB, Inc provides general purpose database platform worldwide.
 The company offers MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premise, or in a hybrid environment; MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.